fwupd/fwupd/plugins/jabra-gnp/README.md

 The vendor ID is set from the USB vendor, in this instance set to `USB:0x0B0E`

+## Quirk Use

+This plugin uses the following plugin-specific quirks:

+### JabraGnpAddress

+Address to use, defaulting to `0x08`.

+Since: 1.9.25

 ## External Interface Access

 This plugin requires read/write access to `/dev/bus/usb`.